PnS2018/pns2018.github.com/python-sc.md

 on a Mac if you don't know what you are doing.

 You should avoid using Windows as much as possible.
-For this module, we can only offer our limited help if you are using Windows.
+For this module, we can only offer limited help if you are using Windows.

 ## Which Python Distribution Should I Use?

-If you are a newbie to Python, you will probably just go to the official Python website, download the installation file and install it on your computer.
+If you are a newbie to Python, go to the official Python website, download the installation file and install it on your computer.
 In fact, this may be the worst thing you can do.

 So, in most modern Linux and `*nix` operating systems, the Python distribution is installed for managing some system services by default.
 The system-installed Python can be used by the user for sure.
-However, because this distribution manages system services and needs writing privilege to some directories constantly, we strongly advice that you should not touch the system-installed Python as a new user.
-Moreover, you could encounter a very big trouble when you are trying to install packages that build from scratch.
+However, because this distribution manages system services and needs constant writing privileges to some directories, we strongly recommend that you do not touch the system-installed Python as a new user.
+Moreover, you could encounter big problems when you are trying to install packages that build from scratch.

 Instead, what we need is a Python distribution that has its own environment and can be easily removed when we want to.
 So the answer is [Anaconda](https://anaconda.org/), a Python distribution that is built for Scientific Computing.

 Anaconda delivers a custom Python distribution that includes over 1000 data science related packages, check [here](https://docs.anaconda.com/anaconda/packages/py2.7_linux-64).
-After install, all the files of Anaconda is in a folder.
-And if you messed something up, simply remove that folder and install it again!
+After installation, all the Anaconda files are in a folder.
+If you messed something up, simply remove that folder and install it again!

 ### Anaconda setup instructions